nitlang/nit/README.md

 To have your environment automatically configured at login, just source it with `install` as argument.

     $ . misc/nit_env.sh install

+More tools:

+Additional tools can also be compiled but require more dependencies.

+ * graphviz	http://www.graphviz.org/	to enable graphs with the nitdoc tool
+ * libcurl      https://curl.haxx.se/libcurl/   for the nit package manager nitpm
+ * libevent	https://libevent.org/           for the nit documentation server nitweb
+ * libmongoc    http://mongoc.org/              also for nitweb

+    $ sudo apt-get install graphviz libcurl4-openssl-dev libevent-dev libmongoc-dev
+    $ make more

 Contributing: